-(c) The Board of Directors, without the approval of the Limited Partners (who shall have no right to vote in respect thereof), may propose and adopt on behalf of the Partnership employee benefit plans, employee practices (including plans, programs and practices involving the issuance of Partnership Securities or options to purchase or rights, warrants or appreciation rights relating to Partnership Securities), or cause the Partnership to issue Partnership Securities in connection with, or pursuant to, any employee benefit plan, employee program or employee practice maintained or sponsored by the Partnership, the General Partner or any of its Affiliates, in each case for the benefit of them, in respect of services performed, directly or indirectly, for the benefit of the Partnership Securities in connection with any such playee practices (including the rors or any of its Affiliates any Partnership Securities to any such benefit plans, employee practices and thereot, or any of the General Partner or such Affiliates are obligated to provide to any employees pursuant to any such penefit plans, employee practices (including the net cost to the General Partner or such Affiliates of Partnership Securities purchased by the General Partner or such Affiliates of Partnership Securities purchased by the General Partner or such Affiliates of Partnership so runder such plans, programs and practices (including the net cost to the General Partner or such Affiliates of Partnerships portchased by the General Partner or such Affiliates of Partnerships or awards under such plans, programs and practices) shall be reimbursed in accordance with Section 7.12(b).
-Any and all obligations of the General Partner apertores penefit plans, employee porgrams or employee practices and planter aperoved pursuant to Section 11.2 or the transferee of or successor to all of the General Partner's General Partner inferest pursuant to Section 4.6.
+(c) The Board of Directors, without the approval of the Limited Partners (who shall have no right to vote in respect thereof), may propose and adopt on behalf of the Partnership employee benefit plans, employee programs and practices involving the issuance of Partnership Securities or options to purchase or rights, warrants or appreciation rights relating to Partnership Securities), or cause the Partnership to issue Partnership Securities in connection with, or pursuant to, any employee benefit plan, employee program or employee practice maintained or sponsored by the Partnership, the General Partner or any of its Affiliates, in each case for the benefit of employees of the Partnership, the General Partner, any Group Member or any Affiliate thereof, or any of them, in respect of services performed, directly or indirectly, for the benefit of the Partnership Group.
+The Partnership agrees to i ssue and sell to the General Partner or any of its Affiliates any Partnership Securities that the General Partner or such Affiliates are obligated to provide to any employees purcured by the General Partner in connection with any such plans, programs or employee practices.
+Expenses incurred by the General Partner or such Affiliates of Partnership or becentive spurchased by the General Partner or such Affiliates of Partnership or or wards under such plans, programs and practices) shall be reimbursed in accordance with Section 7.12(b).
+Any and all obligations of the General Partner under any employee benefit plans, employee programs or employee practices adopted by the General Partner a spervited by this Section 7.12(c) shall constitute obligations of the General Partner and shall be assumed by any successor General Partner approved pursuant to Sections 11.1 or 11.2 or the transferee of or successor to all of the General Partner's General Partner Interest pursuant to Section 4.6.